aniltilve/CS336-Principles-of-Info-and-Data-Management/README.md

 The project simulates a rideshare system (think Uber) within the confines of the Rutgers New Brunswick campus.
 University students serve as the hypothetical users of this rideshare system.
 The three types of users, and their uses of the system are listed below:

 * Administrators: creates new system-support staff accounts and runs queries for end-user ride statistics
-* End-users: give and receive rides, and rate other end-users upon ride completion
+* End-users: give and receive rides, communicate with other end-users via a built-in messaging system, and rate other end-users upon ride completion
 * System-support staff: Reset passwords for end-users, lock out misbehaving end-users, add in-ride advertisements, and generate statics for these advertisements.

 ## Project Implementation